Matveibos/rails_answers_and_guides/R_tutorial.md

 2. How you can run R console?

         just write r in console
+3. How to install addition packet to R?

+        run r in console, then type
+        install.packages('stringr')
 3. How you can use R with ruby?

         RinRuby